Key VIX Support Levels To Watch As S&P 500 Index Crawls Back To 3000

 VIX at 30:

 The difference between the levels of 30 and 40 is predicated on the third condition: a promise of a cure and/or a vaccine for the COVID-19 virus.
 It doesn't have to be a readily available medical solution, but a solid expectation of one.
-(Let's remember: the stock market is always forward-looking and it is all about expectations).
+(Let's remember: the stock market is always forward-looking, and it is all about expectations).
 A rally in the S&P index of at least 5%-10% would follow after such expectations materialize, taking VIX down to approximately the level of 30.
-We got a taste of what this rally could look like on April 17, after there were some news leaked about Gilead's Remdesivir drug, albeit it is unclear if this rally has legs at this point.
+We got a taste of what this rally could look like on April 17, after there were some news leaked about Gilead's (NASDAQ:GILD) Remdesivir drug, albeit it is unclear if this rally has legs at this point.

 VIX at 20:

 Once again: this is historical average for VIX.
 Achieving it means that the stock market needs to be 1) in a bull market or heading towards one and 2) there has to be positive GDP growth on the horizon.
-Both are clearly achievable, since technically speaking, the S&P 500 is no longer in the bear territory) and there is some possibility (we place it at about 30%-40%) that the economy will fully rebound by late 2020/early 2021.
+Both are clearly achievable, since, technically speaking, the S&P 500 is no longer in the bear territory), and there is some possibility (we place it at about 30%-40%) that the economy will fully rebound by late 2020/early 2021.

 VIX at 12-15:

 Finally, the range of 12-15 means that the S&P 500 index needs to hit its previous high of 3,393 and continue its upward momentum of growth for at least several more percentage points, most likely reaching 3,500+.
-This would mean that not only does the US economy nearly fully recuperates coronavirus-related losses, but that it also gets back on a sustainable GDP growth of 2-3% Y/Y. Such scenario is fairly unlikely in the near future and we assign it the probability of 10%-20%.
+This would mean that not only does the US economy nearly fully recuperate coronavirus-related losses but that it also gets back on a sustainable GDP growth of 2-3% Y/Y. Such scenario is fairly unlikely in the near future, and we assign it the probability of 10%-20%.

 Never say never, but our expectations should be based on reality!